 A special bracket has been installed on the rear of the unit, just below the clearance light to mount a backup camera.
 The bracket has black and red wires to be connected to a 12-volt DC power supply from the unit's system to activate the camera.
-The camera may be purchased from your dealer.
+The camera is NOT included but may be purchased from your dealer.
 The system is intended for backup use only.